TheRealSlothy/RustWorkshopIconSwaper/README.md

 7. Then Change "PASTE YOUR LOCATION/PATH/icon.ps1" Should Look Like This, ( -File "C:\Users\brina\Desktop\RustWorkshopIconSwaper\icon.ps1" )Save & Exit
 ![7](https://github.com/user-attachments/assets/c928af18-0ecb-4901-a52a-821183df166d)

+#HowToSetUp: icon.png & icon_background.png Swap

+#HowToUse:

 Ps.
 If You Get a Error You Need To Use This Command (Set-ExecutionPolicy RemoteSigned -Scope CurrentUser) In Administator Powershell

-HowToSetUp icon.png & icon_background.png Swap

-#HowToUse: